Our History

 The journey of Corio Bay Miniature Railway has been defined by resilience, determination, and an unwavering belief in the value of community-led projects.

-From its formation in 2016, through years of advocacy, rejection, rebuilding, and renewal, the Club has remained committed to one goal:
+From its formation in 2016, through years of advocacy, setbacks, rebuilding, and renewal, the Organisation has remained committed to one goal

-With a home now identified at Haines Reserve Hamlyn Heights and development commencing in late in 2026, that vision is no longer just an idea—it is becoming a reality.
+With a potential home now identified at Haines Reserve, Hamlyn Heights, and development expected to commence in late 2026, that vision is no longer just an idea it is becoming a reality.